Sister Aquarium Partnership

 Many of the life support features in the Gottesman Family Israel Aquarium were designed by the Oklahoma Aquarium’s Chief Operating Officer Kenny Alexopoulos and Deputy Director John Money.
-Alexopoulos and Money were contracted as Head Design Consultants to advise on the exhibits, animal collection, visitor experience, staffing, as well as the aquarium’s filtration and other equipment necessary to care for the animals.
+Alexopoulos and Money were contracted as Head Design Consultants to advise on the exhibits, animal collection, visitor experience, staffing, and the aquarium’s filtration and other equipment necessary to care for the animals.

-The Oklahoma Aquarium in Jenks and the Gottesman Family Israel Aquarium in Jerusalem are landlocked facilities, and both aquariums address their environmental impact on the region and important large bodies of water.
-The Oklahoma Aquarium is located on the Arkansas River and educates on the impact of people on local waterways which eventually lead to the ocean; the Gottesman Family Israel Aquarium highlights local impact on the Mediterranean and Red Sea, Lake Tiberias, the Dead Sea, and the Suez Canal.
-The Oklahoma Aquarium illustrates the impact of invasive species such as zebra mussels on area lakes, lionfish in the Atlantic and Caribbean, ocean pollution and damage to aquatic ecosystems; the Gottesman Family Israel Aquarium educates on the impact of commercial fishing, invasive species, plastic and other trash in the environment.
+The Oklahoma Aquarium in Jenks and the Gottesman Family Israel Aquarium in Jerusalem are landlocked facilities.
+Both aquariums address their environmental impact on the region and important large bodies of water.
+The Oklahoma Aquarium is located on the Arkansas River and educates on the impact of people on local waterways, which eventually lead to the ocean; the Gottesman Family Israel Aquarium highlights the local impact on the Mediterranean and the Red Sea, Lake Tiberias, the Dead Sea, and the Suez Canal.
+The Oklahoma Aquarium illustrates the impact of invasive species such as zebra mussels on area lakes, lionfish in the Atlantic and Caribbean, ocean pollution, and damage to aquatic ecosystems; the Gottesman Family Israel Aquarium educates on the impact of commercial fishing, invasive species, plastic and other trash in the environment.